declankra/rsi-wsb-scanner/README.md

 ## scripts

 ### strengthSubmissions.py
-    finds percent of posts mentioning specificed ticker in last 48 hours relative to past 30
+    finds percent of posts mentioning specificed ticker in last 48 hours relative to mentions in past 30 so its how 'popular' a particular ticker in the past 48 hours based on its 30 day popularity

 ### strengthCommentsLimited.py